KasparEtter/ef1p/pages/email/email.md

 and [Google's DNS API](https://developers.google.com/speed/public-dns/docs/doh/json) to resolve the server you want to connect to and the [API by ipinfo.io](https://ipinfo.io/developers) to determine your IP address when you click on `Determine` next to the `Client` field.
-The text in gray mimics how the responses from the server likely look like.
+The text in gray mimics what the responses from the server likely look like.
 What you actually receive from the server will be different.
 As long as the returned [status code](https://en.wikipedia.org/wiki/List_of_SMTP_server_return_codes) starts with a 2 or a 3, you should be fine.